 · Full compliance with Bristol City Council’s adopted Bedminster Green Framework

 · Increased proportion of dual aspect homes within the new development plus

 · Landscape proposals include references to the site’s industrial heritage

-The planning application will be considered by Bristol City Council.
-If the Council approves the plans, we can then get on with regenerating St Catherine’s Place to help breathe new life into the East Street area of Bedminster.
+The planning application will be considered by Bristol City Council planning committee.
+If approved, we can then get on with regenerating St Catherine’s Place to help breathe new life into the East Street area of Bedminster.